Lucyjpjones/lj-fscr/testing.md

 When a user is registered they have the ability to easily log into their account.
 The user can click on the profile icon, then select login and enter their details to sign into their account.
 Once logged in the user will be able to log out via the profile icon.

-I also decided to add social logins to allow my user to login more quickly.
+I also decided to add social logins to allow my user to log in more quickly.
 The user can choose their preferred platform (Facebook, Google, or Twitter) and follow the authorisation for the specified site.
 (Facebook screenshots included below).

 <img src="readme/media/us-12.png">